mkazuyuki/Genetec-Security-Center/README.md

 ### Creating the cluster

-1. On the active node, open EXPRESSCLUSTER *WebUI*.
+1. On either of the servers, open EXPRESSCLUSTER *WebUI*.

    Open a web browser and access to <http://localhost:29003>